atpar/claims-token/README.md

 # DRAFT!
 Claims Token EIP

+---
 eip: ERC-xxxx
 title: Claims Token Standard
-author: Johannes Pfeffer (@jo-tud), Johannes Escherich (@jo-es), ...
+author: Johannes Pfeffer ([@jo-tud](https://github.com/jo-tud)), Johannes Escherich ([@jo-es](https://github.com/jo-es)), ...
 discussions-to: #xxxx
 status: Draft
 type: Standards Track
 category: ERC
 created: 2019-03-01
 require: ERC-20 (#20), ERC-223 (#223)
+---

 ## Simple Summary
 A standard for a token that represents claims on future cash flow of an asset such as dividends, loan repayments, fee or revenue shares among large numbers of token holders.

+- Efficient handling of fractional ownership of cash-flow claims
+- Scales well to a large number of token holders and frequent transfers
+- Takes care of claims to past cash flows by dynamically accounting for token transfers
+- Fully ERC-20 compliant
+- Supports funds in Ether or in ERC223 compatible tokens
+- Total supply must be immutable

 ## Abstract
 This standard proposes an efficient solution for distributing recurring payments such as dividends, loan repayments, fee or revenue shares among large numbers of token holders.
 The token holders are seen as fractional owners of future cash flow.
 The payments can be in Ether or ERC20 tokens and are stored in the token's "fund".
 Holders of a claims token can transfer their tokens at any time and can still be sure that their past claims to the cash flow of the token will be honored.
 The interface provides methods to deposit funds to be distributed, to get information about available funds and to withdraw funds a token holder is entitled to.